 It does not look good.
 Over 66% of the Googlebot budget is allocated to the forum.
-This website contains thousands of articles, tutorials and its own store.
-The forum only extends the functionality of the site and it shouldn’t consume such a large amount of the GoogleBot budget.
-My team solved it by blocking most of the forum directories in robots.txt file.
+This website contains thousands of articles, tutorials, and its own store.
+The forum only extends the functionality of the site, and it shouldn’t consume such a large amount of the GoogleBot budget.
+My team solved it by blocking most of the forum directories in the robots.txt file.
 This should result in GoogleBot not being pulled away from valuable content.

 Here is the answer: